 Right now, Better World Books is also encouraging readers to open their mind and are dedicating space on their homepage to showcase Black writers.

-With the stress and anxiety brought on by all of the events in 2020, many of us are looking for more reminders to breathe and stay positive.
+With all of the stress and anxiety in the world, many of us are looking for more reminders to breathe and stay positive.
 Beauty In The Brain creates metal bracelets and necklaces inscribed with positive daily reminders and affirmations as a reminder to stay positive and breathe.
 Beauty In The Brain began when the founder was preparing for brain surgery and made herself a bracelet inscribed with “Something Good Is About to Happen”.

 She realized that many people struggle with anxiety and worry, and that daily positive reminders could help others on their journey.
 Beauty In The Brain also donates 10% of each purchase to Braintrust, a UK-based charity raising awareness of brain tumours, reducing diagnosis times and providing support and information for people with brain tumours.

 One of the biggest conversations happening globally is around widespread systematic disenfranchisement whether it be on the basis of race, sexual orientation, gender or socioeconomic status.
 Jossy Eyre saw this problem acutely with women who were in shelters.
 These women often had trouble finding and holding jobs and lacked the skills to lead them to a life of self-sufficiency, rendering them unable to change their situation.